Govt waives late fee for delayed filing of March, April GSTR-3B, tax payment | Business

 ''Large taxpayers will enjoy a full waiver of late fee, and partial relief in levy of interest wherein GSTR -3B filings are delayed up to 15 days.
 However, small taxpayers will enjoy similar benefits even if such filings are delayed up to 30 days,'' Mohan added.

-While businesses file GSTR-1 of a particular month by the 11th day of the subsequent month, GSTR-3B is filed in a staggered manner between the 20th-24th day of the succeeding month.
+While businesses file GSTR-1 of a particular month by the 11th day of the subsequent month, GSTR-3B is filed in a staggered manner between 20th-24th day of the succeeding month.
+EY Tax Partner Abhishek Jain, said, ''With the unprecedented surge in Covid-19 pandemic and lockdown in several parts of the country, many industry players would have struggled to meet the GST compliance deadlines.
+The extension in the deadlines would provide the much needed relief to the industry.”
+PTI JD MR MR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)